Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups

 \begin{remark} In \cite{sale2024virtual}, Sale found an equivalent condition for $\Out(A_{\Gamma})$ to satisfy property (T) when the defining graph has no SIL.
 Namely, if $\Gamma$ has no SIL, then $\Out(A_\Gamma)$ satisfies property (T) if and only if for any two distinct vertices $u,v$ such that $u\leq v$ there is a vertex $w$ such that $u\leq w\leq v$, and $|X|>1$ for each equivalence class $X$ admitting an $X-$component $C$ for which $(X,C)$ is principal.
 While $\Gamma_1$ satisfies the latter condition of the previous statement, $\Out(A_{\Gamma_1})$ does not satisfy property (T).
 This means that if we add the condition of a SIL-pair, Sale's theorem does not hold in general.
 We don't know if $\Out(A_{\Gamma})$ can be classified as having property (T) with a SIL-pair. \end{remark}

 In \cite{wiedmer2024right}, Wiedmer shows that for any graph $\Lambda$, there is a graph $\Gamma$ without transvections such that $A_{\Lambda}\cong \Out^*(A_{\Gamma})$.
+As a consequence, since the acylindrical hyperbolicity of the RAAG $A_\Lambda$ is completely understood, one can readily determine the acylindrical hyperbolicity of $\Out^*(A_\Gamma)$.
 Each vertex of the graphs constructed in Wiedmer's paper generates one or two connected components of the complement of its star.
 Given $\Gamma$ constructed by Wiedmer's theorem, let $x$ and $y$ be vertices such that both $\Gamma-\st(x)$ and $\Gamma-\st(y)$ have two connected components.
 Then $(x,y)$ is a SIL-pair.
 Moreover, $x$ and $y$ lie in the same connected component in $\Gamma-(\lk(x)\cap\lk(y))$, therefore, we cannot apply Lemma \ref{existenceofmaxSILpairsystem}.
+Thus, the graphs generated by Wiedmer's construction provide illuminating examples where no maximal SIL-pair system exists.
 We mention the following to describe the graphs without maximal SIL-pair system.